 Specializations: Private Universities

-Another possibility is to do a specialization in private schools.
-Here is an option:
+Another possibility is to do a specialization in private institutions.
+Here are some options:

 Masters and Doctoral Programs in Forensic Psychology